Course Descriptions

 Exponents and radicals; algebraic and fractional expressions.
 Equations and inequalities, systems of linear equations.
 Polynomial, exponential, and logarithmic functions.
 Not open to students with credit in MA 15900.
 Not available for credit toward graduation in the School of Science.
 CTL:IMA 1601 College Algebra 0 OR 3 credit hours

-MA 15555 - Quantitative Reasoning. -Typically offered Fall Spring Summer.
+MA 15555 - Quantitative Reasoning

 Functions, Trigonometry, and Algebra of calculus topics designed to fully prepare students for all first semester calculus courses.
 Functions topics include Quadratic, Higher Order Polynomials, Rational, Exponential, Logarithmic, and Trigonometric.
 Other focuses include graphing of functions and solving application problems.
 Not Available for credit toward graduation in the College of Science.
 Students may not receive credit for both MA 15400 and MA 15800.
 Students may not receive credit for both MA 15900 and MA 15800.
-3 credit hours
+0 OR 3 credit hours

 Topics include trigonometric and exponential functions; limits and differentiation, rules of differentiation, maxima, minima and optimization; curve sketching, integration, anti-derivatives, fundamental theorem of calculus.
 Properties of definite integrals and numerical methods.
 Applications to life, managerial and social sciences.
 CTL:IMA 1604 Calculus - Short I 0 OR 3 credit hours

-MA 16020 - Applied Calculus II. -Typically offered Fall Spring Summer.
+MA 16020 - Applied Calculus II

 This course covers techniques of integration; infinite series, convergence tests; differentiation and integration of functions of several variables; maxima and minima, optimization; differential equations and initial value problems; matrices, determinants, eigenvalues and eigenvectors.
 Applications.
 CTL:IMA 1605 Calculus - Short II 0 OR 3 credit hours